A Spec Kit extension

 1. Install the extension

-specify extension add product --from \
+specify extension add product \

 2. Create a feature